 Lunch by the angry, wild Alaknanda river

 The Gurudwara stood by the Alaknanda river and incredible beauty surrounded it.
 The 2013 flood which had claimed more than 5000 lives, was caused due to many reasons and Alaknanda was one of the major rivers which had flooded.
 Huge jagged peaks towered all around us and the tiny valley looked very helpless in their midst.
 The river bank was a flurry of activities and mules, construction workers, pilgrims and villagers went about busily.
 Streams of mules loaded with goods and people tottered uphill and they were all headed towards the final destination of Hemkund Sahib via the Valley of Flowers.
 When we woke that morning at noisy Joshimath, we had no idea what the Himalayas had in store for us and the utter remoteness of the area took our breaths away.
-We were still at the foothill village of Govindghat and our next stop of Ghangaria was 14 kilometres away.
-So, we armed ourselves with two sturdy hiking sticks, packed enough snacks and water and slowly started walking up the mountains towards Ghangaria.
+We were still at the foothill village of Govindghat and our next stop of Ghangaria was 14 kilometers away.
+So, we armed ourselves with two sturdy hiking sticks, packed enough snacks and water, and slowly started walking up the mountains towards Ghangaria.

 Onwards to Ghangaria and Joshimath seems like another planet